 2.1 Script Debugger Overview

 Script debugging is an important part of the holistic developer experience.
 Debugging with Chrome DevTools is the most common way to debug JavaScript.
-In our effort to offer a modern coding experience to our developers, we have developed the 2.1 Script Debugger using Chrome DevTools to allow users to debug their scripts using similar functionality available when debugging JavaScript in the Google Chrome browser.
+To give NetSuite developers a modern coding experience, we built the 2.1 Script Debugger with Chrome DevTools so you can debug scripts just like you would with JavaScript in Google Chrome.

 The 2.1 Script Debugger is available for all SuiteScript developers.